THargreaves/ttested/source/_posts/poisson-modular-arithmetic.md

 The result from above tells us that the probability that a Poisson random variable is even is given by $\frac{1}{2}\left(1 + e^{-2\lambda}\right)$.
 This expression is notable for the fact that it is always strictly greater than $\frac{1}{2}$, meaning that the Poisson distribution has a preference for even numbers regardless of the value of $\lambda$.

-I found this to be quite a surprising result and so have spent some time trying to build some intuition as to why this is true.
+I found this to be quite a surprising result and so have spent some time trying to build intuition as to why this is true.
 The best explanation that I could come up with involves the characterisation of the Poisson distribution as the limit of a binomial distribution with $np_n \to \lambda$ (known as the [Law of Rare Events](https://en.wikipedia.org/wiki/Poisson_limit_theorem)).
 Using this result, it is sufficient to show that the binomial distribution has a preference for even numbers for $p < \frac{1}{2}$ (for $p > \frac{1}{2}$ the opposite will hold by the symmetry $X \to n - X$).

 A nifty way to see this is to label the successes and failures of the underlying Bernoulli trials ($X_i$) as $+1$ and $-1$, respectively.
 It then follows that,